Searching for details:

 The problem was reportedly fixable, probably with a patch in the flight control software.
 However, mission control was apparently too busy handling data from the spacecraft and preparing for the formal transfer of the mission to an operational status.

 Despite the very early failure of the mission, many operational modes of the spacecraft were tested during the flight, giving a wealth of experience for the preparation of the next mission.
+A total of 55 usable images were received.
 The second Araks satellite was apparently expected to fly within a year, however with all the economic turmoil in Russia at the time, it would not reach the launch pad for five years.

 Araks-N No. 2